joepavitt/angular-express/README.md

     npm start

-Then navigate to "localhost:3000" and you should see a list of available d3 examples.
+Then navigate to "localhost:3000" and you should see the app.